 *The information listed below could be impacted by the ongoing coronavirus pandemic.
 Contact the organization directly for the most up-to-date information.

 GreenDrop is a program serving the east coast, selected by the American Red Cross, Military Order of the Purple Heart, the National Federation of the Blind, and the Society of St. Vincent de Paul of Philadelphia to raise funds through donations.

 In addition to the free donation pick-up, GreenDrop offers Home Clean-Out, a free service that helps you sort and donate large volumes of clothing and household items — ideal for pre-move organization.
 A professional concierge identifies which items can be donated, and helps you prepare for the drivers who will pack and remove your donation.

-Currently, this service is only available in the Philadelphia metro area, New Jersey, Delaware, Baltimore metro area, DC, and Northern Virginia.
+Locations: Currently, this service is only available in Pennsylvania, New Jersey, Delaware, Baltimore metro area, DC, and Northern Virginia.

 How your donation helps: After collecting your items, GreenDrop sells your donations to area thrift stores, and the funds go to support the charities listed above.
 In 2018, proceeds from these sales totaled over $3.1 million.

 Items that GreenDrop accepts: GreenDrop accepts a variety of items such as clothing, household goods, electronics, tools, toys, and more.

 The Salvation Army is an international organization that was founded in 1865.
 They help people across a variety of different needs, including disaster relief, hunger, poverty, addiction, human trafficking, and more.
 Donation pick up is just one way they support their programs.

 Due to recalls or government rules on re-selling, there are certain things The Salvation Army won’t accept, such as particleboard furniture, metal desks, TV armoires, and baby items (such as high chairs and car seats).
 Don’t sweat it, though.
 You can use an app to sell those things.